-Frailty and vitamin B9 because it is not stored in the body means we should try and eat foods with it at every meal and certainly each day.
+Frailty and vitamin B9 are linked because it is not stored in the body which means we should try to eat foods with it at every meal and certainly each-day.

-What can we do to make sure we do not become old before our time?
+What can we do to make sure that we do not become old before our time?

 As Christians we know that it behooves us to take care of our bodies since, at conversion, God has taken up residence in our mortal frame.
 If for no other reason that means that caring for the temple is an essential discipline of every Believer; I would argue on a par with Bible reading and prayer.

 It means fewer visits to the doctor and little or even no chronic medication.
 Treating Brother Ass kindly has many benefits.

-Three of these means you have frailty syndrome; two suggests you are well on your way to losing your strength well before your time.
+Three of these symptoms means you have frailty syndrome; two suggests you are well on your way to losing your strength well before your time.
 But wait, there is much you can still do to prevent this progression of disability and pain.

 Researchers have shown that those deficient in any one of these four-vitamins will become frail before their time.

 Folate is the name of vitamin B9.
-Because it is water soluble and thus not stored in the body, we absolutely must consume foods with it every day.
+Because it is water-soluble and thus not stored in the body, we absolutely must consume foods with it every single day.

 Folic acid is the synthetic form found in supplements.
 Researchers continually remind us that because of cofactors, many unknown, it is far more effective when obtained from our food.

 It has many extremely important functions in the body, many to do with the brain and spinal cord, fertility and birth defects.

 There is a lot of heartache associated with a deficiency of folate.
 Frailty and vitamin B9 is just one of them.

 Most people enjoying a rounded-diet get plenty of folate from their food.
 There is no reason to take it in supplements; but for those who enjoy mainly tea and toast, disability awaits.